marcellus-ku-238/lx-blade-components/documentation/button.md

 This component give you html for button for your project.

-You just need to copy below tag and paste at place you want to show flash message,
+You just need to copy below tag and paste at place you want to show button,

 ```bash
 <x-lx.buttons.button class="font-bold">